vilaemail/boardgames/README.md

 # Boardgames

+🎬 See a demo!
+[Click here](https://user-images.githubusercontent.com/7682833/200405597-fbfe37e0-a41e-4497-81c2-786d632c8d3d.webm).
+It is 1 minute video of web app, linux native app and local docker deployment of nakama server multiplaying tic-tac-toe game.

 North star for the project is to provide single- and multi-player cross-platform gaming experience for "boardgame-like" games (i.e. dice/cards/"traditional" boardgames).
 The experience is supposed to leverage the fact we are using computing devices (phones, PCs, etc.) to enrich the gaming experience as opposed to trying to emulate real-life experience.
 For example, we can have computer do the time consuming and boring computations which real-life game requires people to do manually.
 Games themselves can and should be developed outside of this repository and by anyone.